What Is a Budget? How to Build One That Actually Works

 What Is a Budget?

 A budget is a plan that allocates your income toward specific categories of spending, saving, and investing.
 It tells your money where to go instead of wondering where it went.
 A good budget isn't about restricting yourself — it's about making intentional choices with every dollar you earn.
+You can practice these concepts with our interactive Budgeting Word Search.

 The 50/30/20 Rule